Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

 Various options across the scope configuration file allow you to define `include` and `exclude` patterns.
 At first glance, many people expect these patterns to behave like [Glob patterns](https://en.wikipedia.org/wiki/Glob_(programming) (for example `*.py`), but Sigrid actually uses [regular expressions](https://en.wikipedia.org/wiki/Regular_expression) instead.
 The reason for this is fairly straightforward: regular expressions are more flexible, which is relevant considering the large number of technologies and conventions that Sigrid needs to support.

-The following example specified a component that includes all `.jsx` files in the `frontend` directory, except files ending with `.spec.jsx`:
+The following example specifies a component that includes all `.jsx` files in the `frontend` directory, except files ending with `.spec.jsx`:

     components:
       - name: "Our new React website"